prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

    **Request:**

    :query after: *Optional*.
-Only return reserves created after the given timestamp [FIXME: unit?]
+Only return reserves created after the given timestamp in milliseconds
+   :query active: *Optional*.
+Only return active/inactive reserves depending on the boolean given
+   :query failures: *Optional*.
+Only return reserves where we disagree with the exchange about the initial balance.

    **Response:**